 But you can’t just draft a quick email, hit send, and expect your sales to go through the roof.
-Email marketing is a science, and if you want to succeed, you need to understand what makes it tick.
+Email marketing is a science, and if you want to create a successful email marketing strategy, you need to understand what makes it tick.

-Let’s take a deep dive into all things email marketing: what it is, why it works, and how to use email marketing to take your business to the next level.
+Let’s take a deep dive into all things email marketing: what it is, why it works, how to set up your own email marketing campaigns and how to use email marketing to take your business to the next level.